 Promoting deployments to environments

-When a deployment is promoted, Baseten follows a three-step process:- A new deployment is created with a unique deployment ID.
+When you promote a deployment, Baseten follows a three-step process:- A new deployment is created with a unique deployment ID.

 - The deployment initializes resources and becomes active.